alfreedolf/ml-spp/README.md

 * a DeepAR model.

+Most of the project could be run locally, but the DeepAR based model needs to be run in a SageMaker notebook instance.
-To run the project, upload it to a SageMaker notebook instance. in order to work, notebook instance has also to run on:
+When run on SageMaker, in order to work, notebook has also to comply the following prerequisites:
 * conda_pytorch_p36 kernel (although it could probably run on other kernels that supports pandas too)
 * a lifecycle configuration which includes a [start script](on_start.sh) to install following prerequisites packages:
     * yfinance